Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Ahh yes, the golden coffee ratio.
 The perfect balance between coffee and water for brewing a consistent cup of coffee each and every time.
 Many coffee brewing beginners tend to struggle with the aspect of brewing ratios, and I often hear that this is one of the biggest barriers faced for those venturing into brewing great coffee at home.

-I can totally understand that transitioning from push-button brewers where almost all stages of coffee brewing are handled by a machine, over to manual coffee brewing where you have to call the shots can seem daunting.
+I can totally understand that transitioning from push-button automatic coffee brewers where almost all stages of coffee brewing are handled by a machine, over to manual pour-over coffee brewing where you have to call the shots can seem daunting.
 However, if you can nail coffee ratios you’re on your way to churning out some of the best-tasting coffee you’ve ever brewed at home and the days of using those push-button Keurig machines are long gone!

 For any aspiring home barista, it’s critically important to develop the habit of accurate measurement.
 To do that you’ll need to get your hands on a good coffee scale, there’s really no other substitute for a scale that can measure in grams.
 With it, you’ll be able to measure your coffee and water which means perfecting your coffee brewing ratios then becomes super easy.
 Trust me you don’t want to try and guess the perfect coffee and water combination, especially when you just getting your feet wet and learning the basics.

 No Perfect Brewing Ratio: Nothing Is Set In Stone